turkeyyyyy/Standard/docs/mapping-frameworks.md

 # Framework & Format Mapping

-> How existing AI agent frameworks and formats can interoperate with **Agents.JSON**.
+> How existing AI agent frameworks and formats can interoperate with **JSON Agents**.

 ---

 ## 🎯 Purpose

-This document provides a **crosswalk** between Agents.JSON and other widely used agent frameworks.
+This document provides a **crosswalk** between JSON Agents and other widely used agent frameworks.
 It is intended for developers seeking to **convert**, **import**, or **export** manifests to and from other ecosystems.

-Agents.JSON acts as a **unifying layer**, not a competing runtime — its goal is to describe any agent in a way that is portable and self-contained.
+JSON Agents acts as a **unifying layer**, not a competing runtime — its goal is to describe any agent in a way that is portable and self-contained.

 ---